Erectile Dysfunction and Diabetes

 How common is erectile dysfunction in men with diabetes?

 Very common.
-ED affects approximately 50% of men with diabetes within 10 years of diagnosis, and up to 75% over a lifetime.
-It typically presents 10–15 years earlier in diabetic men than in the non-diabetic population, and is three times more likely than in men without diabetes.
+ED affects approximately 50% of diabetic men within 10 years of diagnosis and up to 75% over a lifetime — three times the rate in non-diabetic men.

 Why does diabetes cause erectile dysfunction?

-Diabetes causes ED through three overlapping mechanisms: diabetic vasculopathy (blood vessel damage reducing penile blood flow), diabetic neuropathy (nerve damage impairing the signals that trigger erection), and hormonal disruption (particularly low testosterone in type 2 diabetes, linked to obesity and insulin resistance).
+Through three overlapping mechanisms: diabetic vasculopathy (blood vessel damage), diabetic neuropathy (nerve damage), and hormonal disruption (particularly low testosterone in T2DM).

 Does improving blood glucose control help erectile dysfunction?